wales11/writ4999portfolio/docs/index.md

 #### Project 4

 My fourth and final project is a reflection I have written summarizing what I've learned throughout the WRIT 4999 class.
-I connected my senior capstone project to my previous experience in TWC and the connection to my professional identity.
+I connected my senior capstone project to my previous experience in TWC and my professional identity.